 Chatham Street Surgery

 Chatham Street Surgery is an NHS medical practice in Reading, UK.
-We are a fairly large practice, with 2 partners and about 15 staff, providing services for around 8000 patients in West Reading.
+We are a fairly large practice, providing services for around 7500 patients in Reading.

 Monday to Friday 8am to 6.30pm.